JhonathanWolff/gw2sdk/README.md

 | [wvw/ranks](https://wiki.guildwars2.com/wiki/API:2/wvw/ranks) | Returns information about current WvW Rank. | WvwRanks | :x: |
 | [wvw/upgrades](https://wiki.guildwars2.com/wiki/API:2/wvw/upgrades) | Returns information about available upgrades for objectives. | WvwUpgrades | :x: |

-**Contributing**

-We welcome contributions to this project!

-**License**

-This project is licensed under the MIT License (see `LICENSE.md` for details).

-**Disclaimer**

-This is an unofficial SDK and is not affiliated with Guild Wars 2 or the Guild Wars 2 Wiki.
-Please refer to the official API documentation for the latest information and usage guidelines, especially regarding V2: [https://wiki.guildwars2.com/wiki/API:Main](https://wiki.guildwars2.com/wiki/API:Main)